Health and Immunization Requirements

 *Students in the health profession programs must also present evidence of vaccination for Meningitis and Influenza Vaccination, screening for Tuberculosis, Technical Standards and other program specific requirements.

 The college uses an outside vendor, CastleBranch (www.castlebranch.com) to provide background checks, drug screening and immunization/ health compliance tracking.
 All health profession students must enroll in and activate a CastleBranch account.
-Instructions for opening a CastleBranch account are enclosed.

 Submitting completed requirements to CastleBranch will ensure that students meet agency requirements for clinical practice.
 Health care agency placement agreements and patient safety needs require strict compliance with health screening requirements.
 Failure to comply with these requirements will preclude you from participating in your clinical.
 Please note, health requirements are to be completed on or before July 1st, entering students must submit completed and approved documents to CastleBranch.
 The College does not accept copies of medical information.